 What should Eileen do immediately?

-	Eileen should contact her financial institution immediately and have Jason’s name removed from her account.
+Eileen should contact her bank immediately and remove Jason’s name from her account.

 Is Jason, Eileen’s grandson, doing something wrong?

 Yes, Eileen’s grandson is abusing her by stealing from her.
 Stealing is a form of financial abuse and is not acceptable.